 How to choose a triathlon bike

 The bike is the most gear-intensive discipline in triathlon.
-Whether you’re a novice or a seasoned veteran, choosing a bike (and the seemingly endless associated gear) can be intimidating.
+Whether you’re a novice or a seasoned veteran, deciding how to choose a triathlon bike (and the seemingly endless associated gear) can be intimidating.
 Take heart – as with other equipment, you can start with the basics.
 Match your experience and skill level to your purchases.
 Bear in mind that virtually every part of your bike can be upgraded when the time is right for you.

 When trying to determine how to choose a triathlon bike first establish a bike-buying budget.
 You can buy quality entry-level road and triathlon bikes for between $1,200 and $1,500.
 When establishing your budget, remember to figure in costs for accessories.
 Basic equipment includes a helmet, pedals, air inflation device, spare tubes, patch kit, seat bag, water bottles, footwear, and clothing.